OpenAgentsInc/v2/docs/chat-refactor.md

 1. Remove any commented-out code that's no longer needed
 2. Update comments and documentation in the refactored files to reflect the new structure
 3. Update any project-wide documentation that references the old chat component structure or store/hook usage

-## Step 6: Review and Finalize

-1. Conduct a code review of all changes
-2. Address any feedback or issues found during the review
-3. Merge the refactored code into the main branch once approved

-## Next Steps

-After completing this refactor:
-1. Update the project's README or documentation to reflect the new chat component structure
-2. Consider creating unit tests for the shared functionality in `chatUtils.ts`
-3. Evaluate if similar refactoring can be applied to other parts of the application for consistency

-By following this plan, we will have a more organized and efficient chat functionality, with reduced code duplication and improved maintainability.